Curating Resources to Support Economic Mobility

 “We’re a small community, and the chamber only has two and a half staff members, so we went out and found the resources we already have in the community and put them all in one place,” said chamber CEO Monica Holdaway.

 One area that arose during the discussions was the need for more soft skills training.
 The chamber partnered with Bridgerland Technical College on a series of 10 videos on what it calls power skills, topics ranging from professionalism and dress to critical thinking and problem solving.
-The videos will live on the new resource webpage, along with an evaluation visitors can complete to prove they completed the course and issue them a digital badge.
+The videos live on the new workforce readiness resource webpage, along with an evaluation visitors can complete to prove they completed the course and issue them a digital badge.